Skip to main content

 In the end, was it truly worth it?
 Many performers would say it is, but many others would say a resounding “no.” Just watch another male former performer, Joshua, tell his story below:

-As long as there’s a demand for porn in society, there will be a demand for the sexual exploitation of real human beings.
+As long as society demands porn, there will be a demand for the sexual exploitation of real human beings.

-The harms of porn aren’t just confined to the ones in front of the camera or behind the screen.
+The harms of porn extend beyond those in front of the camera or behind the screen.
 There is a growing body of research that shows how consumers, relationships, and society are all harmed by porn.

 Consider before consuming, and fight for real love.